pivotal/docs-tap/getting-started/about-consuming-services.md

 ## <a id="stk-available-services"></a> Services you can use with Tanzu Application Platform

-The following list of Kubernetes operators expose APIs that integrate well with Tanzu Application Platform out of the box:
+The following list of Kubernetes operators expose APIs that integrate well with Tanzu Application Platform:

 1. RabbitMQ Cluster Operator for Kubernetes.
 For more information, see the [RabbitMQ documentation](https://www.rabbitmq.com/kubernetes/operator/operator-overview.html).
 1. [VMware Tanzu SQL with Postgres for Kubernetes](https://docs.vmware.com/en/VMware-Tanzu-SQL-with-Postgres-for-Kubernetes/index.html).